leriomaggio/python-ml-course/README.md

 ## Credits and Acknowledgements

-Some of the material included in this repository has been created by adapting the materils in the **Python-ML-Course** repository by **luisPinedo**.
+Some of the material included in this repository has been created by adapting the materials in the **Python-ML-Course** repository by **luisPinedo**.
 Original versions available here: [https://github.com/luisPinedo/python-ml-course]()